-No Business Magazine is a collaborative project by Angela Zonunpari and Hanna Peterson, with support from Amy Jarding and other artists across the country.
+No Business Magazine is a collaborative project by Angela Zonunpari, with support from Hanna Peterson, Amy Jarding, Eli Show and other artists across the country.

 We have visited at length to see what form this publication could take and we've fulfilled a lot of those goals with our first issue, Identity.
 We’re committed to making something memorable with every issue of No Business Magazine, as well as the public programming and engagement we organize in our community.
 We want to encourage people to slow down and interact with the printed matter, but also empower them to have more honest conversations about art and culture, outside of art events.

 We want to learn about the ideas behind bodies of work.
 We want to lift up the ideas behind art, which in turn raises the intrinsic value of art and artists.
 So, no business, just broad themes we’d visit with each issue.

 The themes help us narrow down and zero in on artists, art practices and concepts we want to visit as No Business Magazine.
 Our curation of artists and concepts in each issue spans the United States, and we are continuously working to connect with people from around the world as well.
 We can't exist or thrive in silos, and we whole-heartedly embrace intersectionality, hybridity, and fluidity in people, ideas, and practice.